-Regional transportation emissions data for the year 2014, as published by the EIA, are represented as a pie chart in Figure 3 below.
+Regional transportation emissions data for the year 2016, as published by the EIA, are represented as a pie chart in Figure 3 below.

-Figure 3: Northeast and Mid-Atlantic Transportation Emissions by Fuel Type, 2014.
+Figure 3: Northeast and Mid-Atlantic Transportation Emissions by Fuel Type, 2016

-When examining fuels from a life cycle perspective, the GHG emissions from the end-use combustion phase make up the greatest portion of total life cycle emissions.^{26, 27, 28} California's Low Carbon Fuel Standard assesses fuels based upon their full life cycle emissions, which is particularly relevant when considering biofuels or unconventional sources of petroleum such as tar sands or deep water offshore fields.
+When examining fuels from a life cycle perspective, the GHG emissions from the end-use combustion phase make up the greatest portion of total life cycle emissions.
+California's Low Carbon Fuel Standard assesses fuels based upon their full life cycle emissions, which is particularly relevant when considering biofuels or fuels derived from unconventional sources of petroleum such as tar sands or deep water offshore fields.
 RIN credits under the federal Renewable Fuel Standard (RFS) also include life cycle aspects (see Appendix II.
 Fuels and Fuel System Background).
-Life cycle assessment introduces significant administrative complexity, including the necessity for chain-of-custody documentation that includes information relevant to life cycle assessment.
+Life cycle assessment introduce significant administrative complexity, including the need for chain-of-custody documentation related to the feedstock, production, refining and transport information for each unit of fuel covered by the program.